Val-istar-Guo/rehype-prism/README.md

   `<script src="prism.js" data-manual></script>`

-> Some plugins will not work（e.g. `line-number`）.
+> Some plugins will not work.
 Because it's only work in browser.

 ## Load Plugins